 - Are you planning a trip to Yellowstone?
 Don’t leave your lodging accommodations to the last minute, things fill up fast!
-Booking.com is often our go to when acquiring lodging because we can compare prices on the different hotels.
+Booking.com is often our go-to when acquiring lodging because we can compare prices on different hotels.
 You can also book flights and rental cars here as well.

 There are so many options for horseback rides in and around Yellowstone.
 Since Yellowstone is so big, here’s a sampling of some options by location.

 If Yellowstone’s horseback tours have all been booked, have no fear!

 Skyline Guest Ranch in Cooke City also offers horseback tours.
 This ranch is only seven miles from Yellowstone’s Northeast Park entrance and gives riders a more immersive experience with backcountry views.

 With over 40 years of customer experience under their belts, these tour guides have trained horses for riders of all sizes and skill sets.